Boavizta/roadmap/README.md

 ### Objective

-Give access to BOAVIZTA reference data and methodologies throught a RESTful API
+Give access to BOAVIZTA reference data and methodologies through a RESTful API

 ### Technical stack